 A diverse group representing various languages, cultures, ethnicities, and nationalities

 Bilingualism is a benefit, as students who can speak more than one language have demonstrated advantages in awareness of language, communication skills, memory, decision-making, and analytical skills.
 In addition to being bilingual, they are bicultural, which involves developing empathy through an awareness and respect for other cultures and customs.
 To honor the benefits of bilingualism—and, in many cases, multilingualism—it is important to choose terminology that does not follow a deficit model.
 Words matter, and with this in mind, we should focus on what bilingual students bring to the table rather than what they are lacking.

-What are the literacy instructional needs of emerging bilinguals?
+What are the literacy instructional needs of emergent bilinguals?

-While the focus of this paper is primarily on the development of foundational literacy skills to support emerging bilinguals, it is important to note that effective literacy instruction happens alongside opportunities for oral language development.
-As emerging bilinguals come to the classroom with varying degrees of proficiency in oral language and literacy in both their native language and English, the following subgroups are by no means comprehensive; that said, they do highlight three common categories for emerging bilinguals that call for targeted instructional strategies and resources to support literacy in English.
+While the focus of this paper is primarily on the development of foundational literacy skills to support emergent bilinguals, it is important to note that effective literacy instruction happens alongside opportunities for oral language development.
+As emergent bilinguals come to the classroom with varying degrees of proficiency in oral language and literacy in both their native language and English, the following subgroups are by no means comprehensive; that said, they do highlight three common categories for emergent bilinguals that call for targeted instructional strategies and resources to support literacy in English.

-Literacy support strategies for emerging bilingual learner profiles
+Literacy support strategies for emergent bilingual learner profiles